 Tools like video conferencing apps make life easier, but working remotely long-term can also lead to burnout.
-Compared to before the pandemic, the average workday is 48 minutes longer, with almost 13 percent more meetings.
-Things like isolation, family obligations, and pressure to be always available make it harder to maintain work-life balance and overall wellness.
+While 65 percent of workers say they’d prefer to work remotely all the time, 12 percent say that it’s hurt their work-life balance, according to Forbes Advisor.
+Things like isolation, family obligations, and pressure to be always available make it harder to maintain remote work-life balance and overall wellness.

 Thankfully, good leaders can shift from the crisis mode of March 2020 to a healthy long-term approach to remote work.
 Addressing the challenges of working from home can not only improve your employees’ wellness and productivity but also create a welcoming and adaptable company culture.